Zooce/vexation/README.md

     * Must roll a 1 or a 6 to exit the base and land on this space.
 3. Home row
     * Only the matching color can enter their home row.
-4. Shortcut entrance
+4. Center space
-    * The colored arrows indicate where that player's marbles can exit but cannot enter (all other colors can enter).
-    * Can only enter with an exact roll of **both** dice.
+    * Can only enter with an exact roll using **both** dice.
 Ex: Marble at starting space and rolled a total of 6 (e.g, 2+4, 3+3, etc.).
-5. Center
+    * Can only enter from a corner where the arrow point out does **NOT** match your color.
-    * Must roll a 1 to exit.
+    * Must roll a 1 to exit the center space.
     * Can only exit in the direction indicated by the arrow matching your color.

 ## Setup

 The human player picks their color by clicking on the "base" of the color they want.
-Then random player is chosen to go first.
+Then a random player is chosen to go first.

 ## Player Turn

 First, the dice are automatically rolled for the current player.
-The player can then use the values of the dice individually to move one or two marbles or use the sum of the dice to move one marble clockwise around the board.
+The player can then use the values of the dice individually to move one or two marbles, or use the sum of the dice to move one marble.

 ## Marble Movement and Captures

-A player's marble can hop over opponents marbles but cannot hop over their own marbles.
+Movement is always clockwise around the board.
+A player's marble can hop over opponents' marbles but cannot hop over their own marbles.
 If a marble lands exactly on an opponent's marble the opponent's marble is considered "captured" and is moved back to its base.

 ---

 ## Running the game

+Make sure you have [Git LFS](https://git-lfs.github.com/) installed.
+This is used to store all of the image assets.

-Download or clone this repository, install [Rust](https://rust-lang.org), and running `cargo run` at the root of the directory.
+Download or clone this repository, install [Rust](https://rust-lang.org), and run `cargo run` at the root of the directory.
 Optionally use the `--features bevy/dynamic` flag to speed things up a bit if you have nightly installed.

 ---